49ers QB Trey Lance has season-ending surgery

 By NICK WAGONER

-SANTA CLARA, Calif. — After suffering a season-ending right ankle injury against the Seattle Seahawks, San Francisco 49ers quarterback Trey Lance is already on the road to recovery.
+SANTA CLARA, Calif. — After suffering a season-ending right ankle injury in Sunday’s 27-7 win over the Seattle Seahawks, San Francisco 49ers quarterback Trey Lance is already on the road to recovery.

+The Niners and Lance announced Monday that the quarterback had “successful surgery on his injured right ankle.”

+In the interim, some of Lance’s teammates visited him in the hospital on Monday afternoon and Shanahan plans to see him soon.
+From there, Shanahan said the plan for Lance’s rehab hasn’t been set yet but he expects Lance to do it in the Bay Area and be around the team as much as possible.

+“As soon as he can get back in here and start rehabbing, we’re going to want him a part of everything,” Shanahan said.
+“Every meeting he can be at, every practice he can be at.
+I know he’s not going to be able to do all of that because of how much he has got to rehab but especially in those meetings and stuff, we don’t plan on Trey being away from us at all.
+Whenever he’s not taking care of his ankle, we plan on him being with us.”

-Lance will head to injured reserve this week as veteran Jimmy Garoppolo takes over as San Francisco’s starter, with rookie Brock Purdy stepping in as the backup.
-San Francisco is expected to add another quarterback to either the active roster or the practice squad to provide additional depth.
+At some point this week, Lance will head to injured reserve this week as veteran Jimmy Garoppolo takes over as San Francisco’s starter, with rookie Brock Purdy stepping in as the backup.
+The 49ers will also look to add another quarterback to the practice squad at some point.

+“We’ll see what’s out there,” Shanahan said.
+“We definitely need to get a guy in here for practice squad because we need a third man up in case something happens, because he’s one play away from being the backup and he’s two plays away from being our starter.”

 Lance fell awkwardly and his right ankle appeared to fold underneath him.
 Lance looked like he was going to get right back up as center Jake Brendel offered a helping hand, but Lance quickly went back down.
 A cart came out soon after, and Lance was taken to the locker room with his right leg in an air cast after his teammates offered words of encouragement.